-FAQs Concerning 1009 DIAA High School Interscholastic Athletics
+FAQs Concerning 1008 DIAA High School Interscholastic Athletics

-FAQs Concerning 1009.1.4 (Contracts)
+FAQs Concerning 1008.1.4 (Contracts)

 - 1. What happens if a school discontinues sponsorship of a team before the start of a season?
 If a school discontinues sponsorship of a particular team prior to the start of the competitive season in that sport, regardless of the presence of a master contract or a signed individual contract, the contracted games shall be considered "no contests."
 No forfeits shall be awarded and those games shall not count as either wins or losses for the purpose of conference standings or selection and seeding in the state tournament. - 2.
 What happens if a school discontinues sponsorship of a team after the start of a season?
-As required by 1009 1.4 (above), in the absence of a contract appropriately submitted to DIAA, all games remaining on that school's schedule after dropping the team will be considered "no contest".
-If a contract has been appropriately submitted to DIAA, the opponent may appeal to DIAA for a forfeit.
-If a game is considered "no contest" and provided tournament regulations do not prohibit doing so, schools are free to schedule replacement contests.
+As required by 1008 1.4, in the absence of a contract appropriately submitted to DIAA, all games remaining on that school's schedule after dropping the team will be considered "no contest".
+If a contract has been appropriately submitted to DIAA the opponent may appeal to DIAA for a forfeit.
+If a game is considered "no contest", and provided tournament regulations do not prohibit doing so, schools are free to schedule replacement contests.

-FAQ Concerning 1009.1.5 (Equivalency Rules)
+FAQs Concerning 1008.1.5 (Equivalency Rules)

-- 1. May officials be compensated for working scrimmages held as part of a "play day"? - For purposes of this question a "play day" is defined as a preseason event involving a series of scrimmages held during the legal practice period for that sport season involving multiple member schools.
-All games played during "play days" must be competed under the criteria included in 1.5.1.1 (above).
+1. May officials be compensated for working scrimmages held as part of a "play day"?
+For purposes of this question a "play day" is defined as a preseason event involving a series of scrimmages held during the legal practice period for that sport season involving multiple member schools.
+All games played during "play days" must be competed under the criteria included in 1.5.1.1.
 This means that officials may not be compensated for working individual games.
 However, DIAA recognized officials' associations may develop an agreement with "play day" sponsors for a lump sum contribution to the officials' association in return for services provided.
-DIAA recognized officials' association activities such as training, recruitment, and recognition programs.
-In accordance with DIAA Regulation 1009 1.5.1.1, the funds may not be used to pay officials a game fee for each game worked.
+DIAA recognized officials' associations may use such funds to: reimburse officials for event associated expenses such as meals and travel; and, to fund association activities such as training, recruitment, and recognition programs.
+In accordance with DIAA Regulation 10081.5.1.1, the funds may not be used to pay officials a game fee for each game worked.

-FAQs Concerning 1009.2.3 (Eligibility, Enrollment and Attendance)
+FAQs Concerning 1008.2.3 (Eligibility, Enrollment and Attendance)